 Where can I learn more?

-Your insurer’s website will include its drug list.
-You can often download your health plan’s app to manage medications on the go and use drug-pricing tools.
-There’s no need for sticker shock if you do your homework.
+Your insurer’s website will include its drug list, and each plan has its own formulary.
+If your health plan offers an app, you may be able to manage medications on the go and use drug-pricing tools from that platform.
+There’s no need for sticker shock, if you do your homework.